nongrata081/rabobank-test/README.md

 ## SSR

+To verify that SSR works, run:

-Run `yarn ssr` to build client and server and serve with server-side rendering.
+- `yarn ssr` to build client and server and serve with server-side rendering
+- `curl http://localhost:4200/ > curl.html` that will put all the contents of the retrieved html file via http request to **curl.html** in the root.

+All contents of the app component will be rendered to retrieved html file.
+If you do the same with `yarn start` the retrieved html file will only contain `<app-root></app-root>` element but not its content.

 ## CI